Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-catalog.md

 1. **A user starts a request to add content to the organization's Data Catalog**.
    The Slingshot user has a dashboard or data source located in My Analytics, a workspace, or a project.
 Wants to make that content available for the whole organization and starts the process for doing so.

-   A. Click/tap the dashboard's overflow (top right) and select "Move to Data & Analytics Catalog".
+   A. Click/tap on the dashboard's overflow (top right) and select "Move to Data & Analytics Catalog".
    <img src="../images/data-catalog-dashboard-overflow.png" alt="Data Catalog dashboard overflow within Slingshot" class="responsive-img"/>
    B. Write a message for the Org owner describing your request.
 Here you can also choose if you want to keep a copy of your dashboard or data source in the original location.
    <img src="../images/data-catalog-request.png" alt="Data Catalog dashboard request within Slingshot" class="responsive-img" width="35%"/>